 Falmouth Classics Regatta

-Classic boats from many parts of the country, the continent and the local area take part in this Classics event, with boats built as long ago as 1882 and lovingly restored taking their place alongside many more launched before the Second World War and other more modern versions of the classic designs.
+Falmouth Classics, which has had more than 190 participating vessels since 2017, is one of the largest heritage and classic boating events in the UK.
+Classic boats, designed or built before 1971, from many parts of the country, take part in this Classics event, with boats built as long ago as 1882 and lovingly restored taking their place alongside many more launched before the Second World War and other more modern versions of the classic designs.

 The parade can be seen to best advantage from Pendennis Point, Pendennis Castle, Castle Drive and Trefusis Point.
-The Mayor of Falmouth, Councillor Body and Mrs Body, will take the salute from a Fal River Launch moored off the castle.
+The Mayor of Falmouth, will take the salute from a Fal River Launch moored off the castle.